IEVS Applicant and Recipient Reports

 6.

-Keep the case pending/open as long as the applicant is cooperating.
+Keep the case pending/open as long as the applicant continues to cooperate.

 Client Responsibility